apache/flink/docs/content/docs/connectors/datastream/firehose.md

 ## Configurations

-Flink's Firehose sink is created by using the static builder `KinesisFirehoseSink.<String>builder()`.
+Flink's Firehose sink is created by using the static builder `KinesisFirehoseSink.<InputType>builder()`.

 1. __setFirehoseClientProperties(Properties sinkProperties)__
     * Required.
     * Supplies credentials, region and other parameters to the Firehose client.
-2. __setElementConverter(KinesisFirehoseSinkElementConverter elementConverter)__
+2. __setSerializationSchema(SerializationSchema<InputType> serializationSchema)__
     * Required.
-    * Supplies a serialization schema to the output.
-May be built using the following builder `KinesisFirehoseSinkElementConverter.<String>builder()` as per the example.
+    * Supplies a serialization schema to the Sink.
+This schema is used to serialize elements before sending to Firehose.
 3. __setDeliveryStreamName(String deliveryStreamName)__
     * Required.
     * Name of the delivery stream to sink to.